 - food processor

-- coarsely dice jicama before pulsing in a food processor.
-Pulse until the jicama is in small rice’shaped pieces (about 1 min).
+- Peel and coarsely dice jicama.
+Add to a food processor with rosemary, marjoram, thyme, and salt.
+Pulse until the jicama is in small rice-shaped pieces (about 1 min).

-- mix jicama rice and all other ingredients in a bowl until well combined.
+- Mix the spiced jicama rice with eggs and ground bison in a bowl until well combined.

 - Roll the meat mixture into 1.5" diameter balls and distribute evenly on a baking sheet.

 - Bake for 22-24 minutes or until cooked through.